-More information about the airport from OFFICIAL AIRPORT SITE.
+More information about the airport from Official website of Istanbul airport.

-For the first time, I was looking forward to layover, despite the fact that I was travelling with my 1,5 years old daughter and husband.
-The husband is easy to travel with (usually), but travelling with a baby is always a little bit challenging, even though our baby is an easy one (not anymore).
+This was also the first time when I was looking forward to a layover, despite the fact that I was traveling with my 1,5 years old daughter and husband.
+The husband is easy to travel with (usually), but traveling with a baby is always a little bit challenging, even though our baby is an easy one (not anymore).

-So here are my thoughts, tips and advises for everyone visiting Istanbul Airport.
+Here are my thoughts, tips, and advice for everyone visiting Istanbul Airport.

 Next: Istanbul airport layout & design

 We landed at the airport on Monday morning at 7.45 am.
-It was a perfect time, since there were no big queues to security controls.
+It was a perfect time since there were no big queues for security controls.